Hrithik Roshan

-Hritik Rakesh Nagrath (born 10 January 1974), known professionally as Hrithik Roshan (/hi/), is an Indian actor who works in Hindi cinema.
-Referred as the millenial superstar, he has portrayed a variety of characters and is known for his dancing skills.
+Hritik Rakesh Nagrath (born 10 January 1974), known professionally as Hrithik Roshan (/hi/), is an Indian actor and producer who works in Hindi cinema.
+Referred to as the millennial superstar, he has portrayed a variety of characters and is known for his dancing skills.
 One of the highest-paid actors in India, he has won many awards, including six Filmfare Awards, of which four were for Best Actor.
 Starting from 2012, he has appeared in Forbes Indias Celebrity 100 several times based on his income and popularity.

 Roshan has frequently collaborated with his father, Rakesh Roshan.
 He made brief appearances as a child actor in several films in the 1980s and later worked as an assistant director on four of his father's films.
 His first leading role was in the box-office success Kaho Naa...
 Pyaar Hai (2000), for which he received several awards.
 Performances in the 2000 terrorism drama Fiza and the 2001 ensemble family drama Kabhi Khushi Kabhie Gham consolidated his reputation but were followed by several poorly received films.

 The 2003 science fiction film Koi...
 Mil Gaya, for which Roshan won two Filmfare Awards, was a turning point in his film career; he later starred as the titular superhero in its sequels: Krrish (2006) and Krrish 3 (2013).
 He earned praise for his portrayal of an army officer in Lakshya (2004), a thief in Dhoom 2 (2006), Mughal emperor Akbar in Jodhaa Akbar (2008) and a quadriplegic in Guzaarish (2010).
 He achieved further commercial success with the comedy-drama Zindagi Na Milegi Dobara (2011), the revenge drama Agneepath (2012), the biopic Super 30 (2019), and action films directed by Siddharth Anand—Bang Bang!
 (2014), War (2019), and Fighter (2024).

-In 2025, Netflix released a four-part documentary series titled The Roshans.
-The series traces the artistic lineage from composer Roshan Lal Nagrath to his sons Rakesh Roshan and Rajesh Roshan, and Hrithik Roshan, reflecting on how the family’s creative output helped shape mainstream Bollywood music and cinema.

 Roshan has also performed on stage and debuted on television with the dance reality show Just Dance (2011).
 As a judge on the latter, he became the highest-paid film star on Indian television at that time.
-He is involved with a number of humanitarian causes, endorses several brands and products and has launched his own clothing line.
+He is involved with several humanitarian causes, endorses several brands and products, and has launched his own clothing line.
 Roshan was married for fourteen years to Sussanne Khan, with whom he has two children.